MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> The road to success is always under construction..
+> Many people spend more time looking at their failures than focusing on their successes.
-> -- Lily Tomlin
+> -- Lolly Daskal